grumaccountant/eric/_posts/2015-03-09-Nonprofit-customization-of-donor-statements.markdown

 ---
 layout:     post
-title:      "Nonprofit customization of donor statements”
+title:      "SEO for your Jekyll blog"
-subtitle:   "Using Quickbooks as a one-stop shop for donor information”
+subtitle:   "Improve search engine optimization for your blog"
-description: "Full service bookkeeping -- serving the Bangor Area"
+description: "Learn how to optimize your Jekyll blog posts for search engines"
-date:       2015-03-09
+date:       2014-10-21
-author:     "Eric Smith"
+author:     "Vincent Daubry"
-header-img: "img/mar.jpg"
+header-img: "img/Mar.jpg"
 ---

 Donor statements run from Quickbooks?
 Yes it can!